 A comprehensive MPS strategy may fundamentally change how people work and the tools they use to do their jobs.
 Discomfort with change can derail even the best optimization plans.
 Successful change management starts with communicating the goals outlined in Step 1 to everyone in the organization, so that senior managers and junior staff members understand the goals of the MPS plan and the benefits it represents.
 Assessment partners that have experienced change management experts can support clients during the entire process and win over change-averse employees before they undermine the project.

 Optimizing an enterprise with MPS is an ongoing project.
-The best solutions put tools and practices in place for continuous improvements as the enterprise grows and changes over time.
+The best solutions put tools and practises in place for continuous improvements as the enterprise grows and changes over time.